Prince Amoako Jr.

-Prince Amoako Junior (born 19 February 2007) is a Ghanaian footballer who currently plays for FC Nordsjælland in the Danish Superliga.
+Prince Amoako Junior (born 19 February 2007) is a Ghanaian footballer who plays as a midfielder for FC Nordsjælland in the Danish Superliga and the Ghana national team.

-Career
+Club career

 After having attended the Right to Dream Academy in his native Ghana, Amoako signed his first professional contract with FC Nordsjælland on 25 February 2025.
 He was sidelined while recovering from injury upon his arrival to the club.

 On the opening day of the 2025–26 Danish Superliga season, Amoako made his debut for the club against FC Fredericia, as he was named to the starting lineup.
 In his debut, he scored a goal in the 4th minute and assisted in another as Nordsjælland won the game 3–2.
 He scored his second goal in his third appearance, in a 3–2 defeat to Sønderjyske on 3 August.
+He finished his inaugural season as the club's top scorer, with nine goals from 35 appearances, as the club finished in third place in the Superliga.

+International career

+Amoako was called up to the Ghana national team for the first time ahead of a friendly against Mexico on 22 May 2026.
+He made his international debut in the match, coming on in the 66th minute in a 2–0 victory for Ghana.